-

-When warmed by breathing, the dry tea leaf reveals a bright palette of aromas, among which you can feel vanilla, lemon freshness, plum sweetness, calvados.
+When warmed by the breath, the dry tea leaf reveals a vibrant palette of aromas, among which you can experience vanilla, lemon freshness, plum sweetness, and calvados.

-Once washed, they intensify to form a complex array of shades with hints of sweet cinnamon, citrus sweetness and apricot.
+After washing, they intensify, creating a complex set of shades with nuances of sweet cinnamon, citrus sweetness and apricot.

-The taste of brewed tea is silky, dense, creeping.
-Citrus bitterness with flashes of grapefruit, tropical fruit tones, and lemon freshness are traced.
-As the infusions increase, the bitterness increases, gradually displacing the fruity sweetness.
+The flavor of the brewed tea is silky, dense, and lingering.
+Citrus bitterness with flashes of grapefruit, hints of tropical fruit, and the freshness of lemon are evident.
+As the steeping process progresses, the bitterness increases, gradually displacing the fruity sweetness.

-The infusion is light amber in color, transparent, leaves a long sour-sweet and refreshing aftertaste.
-With a ratio of 5 g of tea per porcelain gaiwan with a volume of 150-200 ml, the tea can withstand 5 full steeps.
+The infusion is light amber in color, clear, and leaves a lingering, sweet-sour, and refreshing aftertaste.
+At a ratio of 5 grams of tea per 150-200 ml porcelain gaiwan, the tea lasts for five full steeps.

 Jin Yulan Dan Cong gives a balanced, concentrated state, gently tones, collects and calms.